GianniBuoni/dotfiles/README.md

 ## Flake

-Flake is setup such that System and User specific variables will determine which files get imported into the system.
+Flake is setup such that System and User specific variables are defined in an easy to reach file and get propagated to all the modules that depend on them.

-These variables are defined in an untracked local file in the `/env` directory.
-To work around some of the rules around building Nix and Home-Manager systems within a git repo, the `/env` has to be staged and unstaged before and after building respectively:
+These defined variables are stored in an untracked local file in the `/env` directory.
+See the [env Directory](#env-directory) section for more info.

+To work around some of the rules that Nix imposes when building Nix and Home-Manager systems within a git repo, `/env` has to be force staged and them unstaged before and after building respectively.

+Buidlding the system:

 ```
 git add . -Nf && sudo nixos-rebuild switch --flake .